 - Pack lighter items on top.
 Take care to wrap each item and pad it well with other packing materials to prevent shifting.
 You can also load smaller boxes into a larger box using the double boxing method, as long as they are padded properly.

 - Pad around each item as you pack.
 If you have extra space at the top of the box, fill it with soft packing materials like towels or pillows, crumpled packing paper, or bubble wrap.

 - Enclose an extra label, business card, or letterhead with the shipper’s address, as well as the recipient’s address and phone number, before sealing.

 - Seal the box.
 Use the same H method you used to secure the bottom of the box.
 Take care to seal each seam, and only use high-quality packing tape—masking tape and duct tape are not designed for packaging, and won’t be strong enough to survive the trip.

 - Label the box.
-Always label special considerations such as “FRAGILE” or “THIS SIDE UP”, as well as packages that are heavy.
+Always label special considerations such as “FRAGILE” or “THIS SIDE UP”, as well as heavy packages.

-If you are a retailer, make sure the box is properly labelled with the appropriate shipping label, and that everything is easy to read or scan.
+If you are a retailer, make sure the box is properly labeled with the appropriate shipping label, and that everything is easy to read or scan.

 There are several ways to ship large boxes:

 - Hire professional movers

 - Consolidated freight